awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 ## Respond to the resource share invitation<a name="getting-started-shared-respond-invitation"></a>

 If you receive an invitation to join a resource share, you must accept it to gain access to the shared resources\.

+Invitations aren't used in the following scenarios:
-If you're part of an organization in AWS Organizations and sharing in your organization is enabled, principals in your organization are automatically granted access to the shared resources\.
-Those principals don't receive invitations\.
++ If you're part of an organization in AWS Organizations and sharing in your organization is enabled, then principals in the organization automatically get access to the shared resources without invitations\.
++ If you share with the AWS account that owns the resource, then the principals in that account automatically get access to the shared resources without invitations\.

 ------
 #### [ Console ]